sematext/spm-agent-nodejs/README.md

 ```

+You need to create one agent instance in each worker to collect metrics of master and worker processes.
+Operating system metrics are collected in the master process only.

 ##  Start existing applications in monitor mode without touching source

 1) Copy the helper script to the directory of your app